Asymptotic syzygies of secant varieties of curves: Asymptotic Purity

 To motivate this choice of notation, note that a pure diagram in a Boij-S\"{o}derberg decomposition of $\Sigma_k(C,L_d)$ has a nontrivial row in degree $k+1$ and then ``jumps" down at most $k+1$ times.
-The indices $i_j$ indicate the columns where the jumps occur.
-The number of jumps is the number of positive entries (counting from the end of the resolution).
-So for instance, the diagram $\pi_k((0,\dots,0);d)$ is the pure diagram with a single non-zero row of weight $k+1$ (other than the $\kappa_{0,0}$ entry which is always non-zero). \end{example}
+The indices $i_j$ indicate the columns where the jumps occur (counting from the last column of the diagram).
+The number of jumps is the number of positive entries.
+So for instance, the diagram $\pi_1((1,3), 11)$ ``jumps" down twice, once at the last column and once at the third to last column.
+Zeros in the vector $\ee_{k}(\ii ;d)$ indicate that a jump does not occur.
+Indeed, the diagram $\pi_k((0,\dots,0);d)$ is the pure diagram with a single non-zero row of weight $k+1$ (other than the $\kappa_{0,0}$ entry which is always non-zero).
+That is, this diagram does not ``jump down" at all.